 You may want to fulfill your civic responsibilities by serving on a jury or as a witness as required by law.
-You may request unpaid leave for the length of absence, unless the leave of absence is taken as PTO.
-We will comply with federal and state requirements on pay for exempt employees.
-You may be requested to provide written verification from the court clerk of having served.
+Absences from work due to jury or witness services may be taken as PTO, or yYou may request unpaid leave for the length of absence, unless the leave of absence is taken as PTO.
+We VCEA will comply with all federal and state requirements for jury and witness on pay for exempt employees.
+You may be requested to provide written verification from the court clerk of having served as a juror or witness.

-You must show the jury duty or witness summons to your supervisor as soon as possible so that arrangements can be made to cover your absence.
-Of course, you are expected to report for work whenever the court schedule permits.
-If you are called for jury duty during a particularly busy time, we may ask you to request the court to postpone the mandatory jury duty to a more convenient time for us.
-You retain all fees paid for appearing, plus transportation reimbursements received, if any.
+Prior to taking jury duty or witness leave, y2You must show-provide the jury duty or witness summons to your supervisor.
+You must provide the summons as soon as possible so that arrangements can be made to cover your absence.
+Of course, y2You are expected to report for work whenever the court schedule permits, including reporting for half- or partial work days.
+If you are called for jury duty during a particularly busy time, we-VCEA may ask you to request the court to postpone the your mandatory jury duty to a more convenient time for us/VCEA.
+You may receive fees and transportation reimbursement from the court for appearing as a juror or witness.
+You will retain all fees paid for appearing as a juror or witness, plus any transportation reimbursements received, if any.